tlswg/tlswg-wiki/FAQ.md

 Reminder that if at anytime you feel that if somebody is out of line you can say so on list or directly to us (mailto:tls-chairs@ietf.org), the ADs (mailto:sec-ads@ietf.org), or the Ombudsteam (mailto:ombudsteam@ietf.org); all IETF Participants are encouraged to talk with the Ombudsteam if they are uncomfortable or unsure about any behaviors.

-## What do I need to register codepoints for TLS ciphersuites, extensions, etc.?
+## How do I register codepoints for TLS ciphersuites, extensions, etc.?

-RFC 8446 and 8447 describe new processes by which IANA codepoints are allocated for TLS.
+All registrations require an Expert Review; the panel of experts can be  reached at tls-reg-review@ietf.org.
+Some registrations are also Specification Required, which means a permanent readily-available document describing the document.
+Note that an Internet-Draft, even an expired one, is acceptable (although there is some discussion within the IETF about changing that).
+Also, the current panel of experts is inclined to require some form of documentation for all registrations.

  See [RFC8447](https://tools.ietf.org/html/rfc8447) for more details on this process.
-Importantly, RFC 8447 changed some codepoint registration policies to Specification Required.
-This means registrations are permitted given (1) a permanent and readily available public specification describing the registration (extension, ciphersuite, etc.), such as an Internet Draft, and (2) review by the TLS designated experts, who may be reached at tls-reg-review@ietf.org.
-The Expert Review policy only requires sign-off from the TLS designated experts.

 The following list enumerates all items whose policy is Expert Review.